kuczmama/crypto-ranker/README.md

 ## Nice to have features

 - [x] Update the database so it's on the paid plan of heroku
-- [ ] Make it so there is only 1 github url per project
+- [x] Make it so there is only 1 github url per project
+- [ ] Store runner service in database
 - [ ] Calculate rank and rank score over time
 - [ ] Graph rank score over time
 - [ ] Rank commits based off of frequency